-- 6.1 Foxton Locks are situated about half a mile to the west of Foxton.
-The Locks area includes a significant number of heritage assets and this aspect is addressed in more detail in Section 2: Heritage. - 6.2 This impressive flight of ten locks is the longest set of staircase locks in Britain.
-It takes an average of 45 minutes for boats to travel the entire flight and on a busy day as many as 40 boats can make the trip.
-Lock keepers direct the traffic making use of the passing pond in the middle of the flight.
-Alongside the locks, the side ponds provide reserves of water for the locks and prevent wastage.
+- 6.1 Foxton Locks is situated about half a mile to the west of Foxton Village.
+The Grade II\ listed locks are over 200 years old and demonstrate how 19th century canal engineers solved the problem of getting boats up and down a steep hill. - 6.2 This impressive flight of ten locks is the longest set of staircase locks in Britain.
+It takes - an average of 45 minutes for boats to travel the entire flight and on a busy day as many as 40 boats can make the trip.
+Lock keepers direct the traffic making use of the passing pond in the middle of the flight. - 6.3 Alongside the locks, the side ponds provide reserves of water for the locks and prevent wastage.
 These side ponds are a haven for local wildlife, including ducks, heron and water vole.
 The Leicestershire and Rutland Wildlife Trust identify the locks as being a good place for wildlife and are intending to survey the area in 2016.

-6.3 At the Locks, the majority of the buildings are gathered around the bottom lock and basin, with the exception of the reconstructed former Boiler House for the Inclined Plane Boat Lift, now a museum, and the top lock cottage, now a cafe, which are both located further up the lock.
+6.4 At the Locks, the majority of the buildings are gathered around the bottom lock and basin, with the exception of the reconstructed former Boiler House for the Inclined Plane Boat Lift, now a museum, and the top lock cottage, now a cafe, which are both located further up the lock.
 All the buildings have historic connections with the canal and are used mainly for business purposes.

-6.4 Originally, the Boiler House was home to the boiler and mechanical workings which powered the caissons (barge containers) up and down the Inclined Plane.
-Now after extensive refurbishment, it is

-the place to

-explore the history

-of the lift, Locks and
+6.5 Originally, the Boiler House was home to the boiler and mechanical workings which powered the caissons (barge containers) up and down the Inclined Plane.
+Now after extensive refurbishment, it is the place to explore the history of the lift, Locks and Lives associated with Foxton Locks.
+Previously called Foxton Canal Museum, the Boiler House retains its museum accreditation but tells the story in exciting new and innovative ways.

-Lives associated

-with Foxton Locks.

-Previously called

-Foxton Canal

-Museum, the Boiler

-House retains its

-museum

-accreditation but

-tells the story in

-exciting new and

-innovative ways.

-6.5 Behind the Boiler
+6.6 Behind the Boiler

 House is the Inclined

 Plane Boat Lift.

 Designed at a time

 when canals were

 the mass transport

 freight system for

-England the boat lift

-was built to help
+England the boat lift was built to help improve the capacity of the canal network.

-improve the

-capacity of the

-canal network.

-- 6.6 At the base of the locks is a canal-side shop/chandlery and two pubs; Bridge 61 and Foxton Locks Inn. - 6.7 The locks and surrounding area are open and accessible to the public all year round.
+- 6.7 At the base of the locks is a canal-side shop/chandlery and two pubs; Bridge 61 and Foxton Locks Inn. - 6.8 The locks and surrounding area are open and accessible to the public all year round.
 The site attracts over 300,000 visitors per year, with most arriving by car.
 Car parking charges are £1.50 all day in the long-stay or £2.00 for 4 hours in the short-stay car park.

-- The network of footpaths and towpaths provide ideal walking and cycling opportunities with a choice of many routes. - 6.8 The Harborough Core Strategy promotes Foxton Locks and the Grand Union Canal as a tourism attraction and key strategic Green Infrastructure corridor in line with a Conservation Plan and Heritage Partnership Agreement.
+- The network of footpaths and towpaths provide ideal walking and cycling opportunities with a choice of many routes. - 6.9 The Harborough Core Strategy promotes Foxton Locks and the Grand Union Canal as a tourism attraction and key strategic Green Infrastructure corridor in line with a Conservation Plan and Heritage Partnership Agreement.
 The Canal and River Trust plan to enhance Foxton Locks as a 'honey pot' tourist site.